xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

 ![final-graph.png]({{site.baseurl}}/images/final-graph.png)

-Congrats!!, you have successfully established an MDT using dial-out method.
+Congratulations!
+An MDT has been successfully established using the dial-out method.

-Feel free to experiment with this query, and you'll observe the graph corresponding to your query modifications.
+Please feel free to experiment with various queries, and observe the graph adjustments corresponding to query modifications.

 # TCP Dial-out

-<p align="justify">TCP dial-out closely resembles grpc dial-out, requiring just two configuration adjustments in the previously outlined grpc dial-out setup to enable TCP dial-out.
+<p align="justify">TCP Dial-out closely resembles grpc Dial-out, requiring just two configuration adjustments in the previously outlined grpc dial-out setup.
 <br>
 <br>
 Adjustment 1: Modify the transport in the 'input' plugin from 'grpc' to 'tcp' as demonstrated below:</p>